MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-8-implement-the-synchronous-inbound-handler-for-the-echo-adapter.md

  **Time to complete:** 45 minutes

  In this step, you implement the inbound capability of the echo adapter.
-This capability will allow the adapter to listen for data or events from the target system.
-According to the [!INCLUDE[afproductnameshort](../../includes/afproductnameshort-md.md)], you only need to implement the <xref:Microsoft.ServiceModel.Channels.Common.IInboundHandler> interface, when your adapter supports inbound capability.
+This capability allows the adapter to listen for data or events from the target system.
+According to the [!INCLUDE[afproductnameshort](../../includes/afproductnameshort-md.md)], you only need to implement the `Microsoft.ServiceModel.Channels.Common.IInboundHandler` interface, when your adapter supports inbound capability.
 The [!INCLUDE[afdevwizardnameshort](../../includes/afdevwizardnameshort-md.md)] automatically generates the derived class called EchoAdpterInboundHandler for you.

- In the following section, you will update the EchoAdpterInboundHandler class to get a better understanding on how to implement this interface.
-When you complete this step, you will have a working inbound handler for the echo adapter.
+ In the following section, you update the EchoAdpterInboundHandler class to get a better understanding on how to implement this interface.
+When you complete this step, you have a working inbound handler for the echo adapter.

 ## Prerequisites
  Before you begin this step, you must have successfully completed [Step 7: Implement the Synchronous Outbound Handler for the Echo Adapter](../../adapters-and-accelerators/wcf-lob-adapter-sdk/step-7-implement-the-synchronous-outbound-handler-for-the-echo-adapter.md).
-A basic familiarity with <xref:Microsoft.ServiceModel.Channels.Common.IInboundHandler> is also helpful.
+A basic familiarity with `Microsoft.ServiceModel.Channels.Common.IInboundHandler` is also helpful.

 ## The IInboundHandler Interface
- The <xref:Microsoft.ServiceModel.Channels.Common.IInboundHandler> is defined as:
+ The `Microsoft.ServiceModel.Channels.Common.IInboundHandler` is defined as:

 ```
 public interface IInboundHandler : IConnectionHandler, IDisposable